 Delhi police triggered criminal action that apparently includes Greta Thunberg, which, while considered laughable in its audacity by some outside the country, has chilled those on the ground, for its potential to warrant widespread arrests on spurious grounds.
 The protests have led to a shutdown of the internet across parts of the country, in a startling clampdown on freedoms.
 Over the last months, at least one protestor has been shot and hundreds have been arrested.

-Under threat are a system that feeds almost 1.4 billion mouths and employs around two thirds of the country, as well as Indians’ right to dissent.
+Under threat is a system that feeds almost 1.4 billion mouths and employs around two thirds of the country, as well as Indians’ right to dissent.

 Human rights advocate Vinay Sreenivasa says the support of Rhianna and Greta Thunberg is welcome.
 “When this kind of violence is occurring it’s natural that other people on the planet will be concerned and raise these issues,” he says.